 Public sector employment (PSE) is a quarterly measure of the number of employees in the UK public sector.
 The statistics provide estimates of PSE by both government sector and industry.

 In 2005, we collaborated with other government departments and the devolved administrations to implement major improvements to PSE estimates.
 Standard definitions for public sector employment across all departmental statistics were agreed upon, and a single definitive set of quarterly PSE estimates were introduced.
 A new Quarterly Public Sector Employment Survey (QPSES) was established.

 PSE statistics are derived from a range of sources.
 The primary source is the QPSES, which collects data from local authorities in England and Wales, Civil Service departments, agencies and public bodies in Great Britain.

-This report provides a range of information that describes the quality of the output and details any points that should be noted when using the output.
+This section provides a range of information that describes the quality of the output and details any points that should be noted when using the output

 (The degree to which the statistical outputs meet users’ needs.)

 Public sector employment (PSE) statistics are derived from a range of sources.
 The primary source is the Quarterly Public Sector Employment Survey (QPSES), which comprises three separate data collections: the home Civil Service, local authorities in England and Wales, and Great Britain public corporations and non-departmental public bodies (NDPBs).